About

 William Newell, Amy Tress, Stephen Upshaw, Stephanie Tress

-The Quartet released their most recent album, ‘Painted Light’, with Delphian Records in October 2023.
-Featuring 20th-century and contemporary music linked by light, shade and perspective, it received excellent reviews including Five Stars from BBC Music Magazine.
-‘The Four Quarters’ (Orchid Classics), their debut album, was released to critical acclaim in 2021.
-Using Thomas Adès’ The Four Quarters as a framework – and featuring several arrangements by the ensemble alongside an eclectic range of composers from Robert Schumann to Kate Bush – this CD explores composers’ depictions of night and day and all the moments in between.
-The Solem Quartet were also featured artists on Jamie Philokyprou’s 2024 release Nostalgia, and the BAFTA-nominated Blue Jean (2022) performing a score by composer Chris Roe.
+The Quartet released their most recent album, “Painted Light”, with Delphian Records in October 2023.
+The CD, of 20th-century and contemporary music linked by light, shade and perspective, received Five Stars from BBC Music Magazine and was described by Europadisc as “compelling listening for all lovers of the string quartet genre”.
+‘The Four Quarters’ (Orchid Classics), the Solem Quartet’s debut album, was released to critical acclaim in 2021.
+Using Thomas Adès’ The Four Quarters as a framework – and featuring several arrangements by the ensemble – this CD explores composers’ depictions of night and day and all the moments in between; from the melodious dawn chorus of Cassandra Miller’s Warblework, via Bartók’s earthly and touching portrayal of An Evening in the Village, to Kate Bush’s ethereal And Dream Of Sheep.

 Biographies